Toroidal compactifications of the moduli spaces of Drinfeld modules: Cone decompositions

 \begin{sbprop} The fan $\Sig_1$ coincides with the fan of all faces of $C_d$. \end{sbprop}

-\begin{sbprop} Let $k$ and $k'$ be integers such that $1\leq k\leq k'$.
-If $\tau$ is a finitely generated rational cone in $\R^{d-1}$ and is a subcone of some element of $\Sig_{k'}$, there is a unique finitely generated rational cone $\sig$ in $\R^{d-1}$ which is a subcone of some element of $\Sig_k$ satisfying the following condition:
+\begin{sbprop} Let $k$ and $k'$ be positive integers with $k\leq k'$. \begin{enumerate} \item[(1)] There is a one-to-one correspondence between the set of all finitely generated rational subcones $\sig$ of $C_d$ such that $\sig$ is a subcone of some $\sig'\in \Sig_{k'}$ and the set of all finitely generated rational subcones $\tau$ of $C_d$ such that $\tau$ is a subcone of some $\tau'\in \Sig_{k,k'}$ characterized by the following property.
+If $\sig\leftrightarrow \tau$, we have the equivalence